 Getting old should be a slow process, like walking into a cold lake, a little at a time, no shock involved.
 As we do get older, there is some shock as the body wears out, we start to think more about this in the frequent tired and weaker last days.
 There is comfort in these words, “Just a few more weary days and then,” “I Will Fly Away.”

 Laughter is one healing prescription that we can all afford.
 Tears of pain can be hard to overcome if the body is diseased as we grow older, but laughter sure helps.
 When most people start to grow old, they usually wish they would’ve taken better care of their bodies when they were young.
 We seem to be stuck with the physical consequences of the wild oat sowing, and the cane that got raised years.
 Thankfully some good memories can be conjured up from those early days of our lives.
-Much about growing old is only in our minds.
-We have to learn to keep our minds and bodies active as we get older.
+Much about growing old is only in our minds; that is why we must keep our minds and bodies active as we get older.
 We can either dwell on that troubled old body or grin and bear it, don’t look in the mirror too long.

 My life plan never included getting old.
 The idea was to stay my young, happy, carefree self until I died.
 I would always eat what I wanted; bacon, eggs, Sugar Pops, and Fruit Loops I could never imagine bran cereal or prunes in my diet.
-Most digestive systems develop plans of their own, no more regular like a clock, in any time zone.
+Most digestive systems develop life-altering plans, no more regular like a clock, in any time zone.

 Then the old ticker develops problems.
 Hey Doc, what do you mean, no salt?
 My grandfather lived to be ninety-six without heart trouble, and he covered everything was salt.
 Doc says, ‘he sure was lucky’ you have high blood pressure.
 Now about your new diet, no salt, carbohydrates, saturated fat, sugar, caffeine, etc. I decided to get a haircut last week when I got in the Barber’s chair.
 He said, “Looks like maybe your only going to need one more clean shirt.”
 You cut the old doctor’s hair, didn’t you?
 “They aren’t supposed to talk about their patients.”

 My hearing is still excellent.
 I can’t understand why my wife keeps talking lower and lower all the time.
-The only time I can hear her real good is when she says,” DID YOU TAKE YOUR PILLS?”
+I can only hear her real good when she says,” DID YOU TAKE YOUR PILLS?”

 We are living in these GREAT new days of computer technology unlimited.
 The magic of the e-book seems to be taking Center Stage.
 I have been contemplating writing a novel for a couple years now and finally got the project finished.
 I had it published buy Kindle Create.
 The book can be read for free by Kindle book club members.
 It can be purchased through Amazon or Kindle for a very low cost at this time.
 I have included my internet connection to Amazon Author Central.
 My blog readers worldwide can take a peek at what the book looks like and preview it by clicking on the link that I’ve left at the bottom of this post.
 I thank everyone in advance for their consideration and possibly a positive review of my book.
 Thank you all and have a great New Year.
 Leland